chris-greening/spyrograph/_posts/2023-04-05-creating-mesmirizing-spirograph-animations-with-python-and-spyrograph.md

 </p>

 ### Control over theta tange and step
-Another powerful customization option is the ability to define the range of theta values and the incremental step between them.
-By modifying either the thetas argument or the theta_start, theta_stop, and theta_step parameters, we can control the precision and smoothness of the traced lines.
+Another powerful customization option is the ability to define the range of theta values and the incremental step between them

+By modifying either the `thetas` argument or the `theta_start`, `theta_stop`, and `theta_step` parameters, we can control the precision and smoothness of the traced lines

 Smaller theta steps lead to smoother curves, while larger steps create more segmented patterns, offering yet another avenue for personalizations

 #### Small theta step
 {% highlight python %}